Conveyancing Key Terms/Glossary

 Client care letter

 This letter is sent together with our terms of business which contains a cost breakdown.
-The client care letter provides description of the service your solicitor will provide.
+The client care letter describes the service your solicitor will provide.
 The letter sets out the terms and conditions of business and you are only committed to using the solicitor once you have signed and returned this letter.

 The legally binding agreement specifying the detail of the house purchase or sale.
 The contract legally commits both the buyer and seller to the transaction but it is not until contracts are “exchanged” that the contract takes effect.
 Amongst other things, the contract will fix the purchase price and the completion date.

-A legally binding promise either to do something (positive) or not do something (restrictive) in relation to a property.
+A legally binding promise either to do something (positive) or not do something (restrictive) concerning a property.
 For instance, a covenant not to erect any buildings or a covenant to pay a contribution towards the costs of maintaining a nearby path.
 Covenants are contained in leases and title deeds.

 Deed Of Covenant